-Since as early as the year 972, the Festivity of St. Blaise has taken place in Dubrovnik each and every year.
+Since as early as the year 972, the Festivity of St. Blaise has occurred in Dubrovnik every year.
 It is the festival of the patron saint of Dubrovnik, St. Blaise.
 The story goes that St. Blaise helped the people of Dubrovnik defend the city against the armies of Venice.
-It’s a major cultural event in Croatia, attended not only by Dubrovnik locals but also by people from other parts of Croatia and the world.
+It’s a major cultural event in Croatia, attended by Dubrovnik locals and by people from other parts of Croatia and the world.

-Taking place in early-February each year, the Festivity of St. Blaise is UNESCO Intangible Cultural Heritage.
-If you visit Dubrovnik in winter, try to plan your trip in February to experience this wonderful festival featuring theater performances, secular and religious concerts, book presentations and a variety of exhibits.
+Taking place in early February each year, the Festivity of St. Blaise is UNESCO Intangible Cultural Heritage.
+In winter, if you visit Dubrovnik, try to plan your trip in February to experience this fantastic festival featuring theater performances, secular and religious concerts, book presentations, and a variety of exhibits.

 Dubrovnik Winter Festival

-Many people are aware of the ever so popular Dubrovnik Summer Festival, but fewer know about its winter-time cousin, the Dubrovnik Winter Festival.
-This fairly new event is fun for both children and adults.
+Many people know of the ever-so-popular Dubrovnik Summer Festival, but fewer know about its winter-time cousin, the Dubrovnik Winter Festival.
+This reasonably new event is fun for both children and adults.

-It takes place from the start of Advent and runs into the New Year, early-December through early-January.
-It is a feast of culture with various events and entertainment happening all over the Old Town as well as in other parts of the city.
-You can expect things such as Christmas concerts, performances by the Dubrovnik Symphony Orchestra, heart-warming music and hearty comfort food, and both children’s and adults’ New Year’s Eve parties.
+It takes place from the start of Advent and runs into the New Year, early December through early January.
+It is a feast of culture with various events and entertainment happening all over the Old Town and other parts of the city.
+You can expect Christmas concerts, performances by the Dubrovnik Symphony Orchestra, heart-warming music, hearty comfort food, and children’s and adults’ New Year’s Eve parties.

-If you ever doubted that a Dubrovnik winter is a good idea, the Advent Markets will certainly change your mind.
-Just image the Old Town covered in Christmas lights, basking in an atmosphere so enchanting it will make you fall in head over heels in love with the city.
+The Advent Markets will undoubtedly change your mind if you ever doubted that a Dubrovnik winter is a good idea.
+Just imagine the Old Town covered in Christmas lights, basking in an atmosphere so enchanting it will make you fall in head over heels in love with the city.

 New Year’s Celebrations

-Winter is a season of celebrations, not only Christmas but also New Year’s, of course.
-Each year, there is a diverse New Year’s program that covers three days.
-Visitors can enjoy a wonderful musical program that start in the morning of New Year’s Eve and on New Year’s Day there is the traditional 10-kilometer race and a concert with champagne and oysters.
+Winter is a season of celebrations, not only Christmas but also New Year’s.
+Each year, a diverse New Year’s program covers three days.
+Visitors can enjoy an excellent musical program that starts on the morning of New Year’s Eve, and on New Year’s Day, there is the traditional 10-kilometer race and a concert with champagne and oysters.